The Last of Us fans hail ‘incredible’ Easter egg in episode eight

 Minor spoilers follow for The Last of Us episode eight...

-In Sunday night’s (5 March) episode – the penultimate instalment of the season – Ellie is left to fend for herself while Joel is gravely injured.
+In Sunday night’s (5 March) episode – the penultimate instalment of the season and the most terrifying yet – Ellie is left to fend for herself while Joel is gravely injured.

 During the episode, she encounters a group of cannibals, including the nefarious religious leader David (Scott Shepherd) and his right hand man, James (Troy Baker).